 - Simmer over low heat for ten minutes to develop flavors.
 Add the cooked, shredded turkey meat, and toss to coat in the sauce.
 Use to fill enchiladas, tacos, burritos, or to top nachos.

-Categories: Course, Global Cuisines, Latin America, Main Meals, Recipes
+Categories: Course, Global Cuisines, Holiday, Latin America, Main Meals, Recipes

 Tags: comfort food, enchiladas, holiday, Mole Negro, Mole Ole, Oaxaca, tacos, thanksgiving, Turkey